Our marriage story is proof that love can be restored and renewed after an affair

 We got married

 He moved to Arizona after getting out of the Navy.
 We were incredibly in love and people envied our closeness.
 We knew God had brought us together.
-We got engaged and at nineteen (and a half, I like to say).

 Our 3 boys were born

 Three years later our oldest son was born, then by 1999 we had all our three boys.

 We had a happy little family and our marriage was good.
 But I also felt empty inside.
 Life had settled into a routine, I became depressed, and I began to lose myself over the years.
 (It may sound like an excuse, but it’s the best way I can explain it).

 I know many of you Mom’s and Wives will understand the demand for our attention and the needs around us everyday.
 If we don’t have self-care and remember to do those things that made us who we are, we risk turning to SOMETHING to fill that emptiness.
 (Too often that ‘something’ will not be a healthy choice).
 I didn’t recognize how desperate and in danger I was, of compromising my core beliefs.

 In 2007, I went through a series of events that led my heart and mind down a rough path.
 Little resentments not spoken about and stuffed, moving too often, and letting life drift us apart as a couple all contributed to the affair.
 I turned to alcohol to self medicate my depression and emptiness as I let my relationship with God drift away as well.

 I wanted more than I was experiencing and turned to the wrong things.